 Stay on the Hill

-After a day of drinking wine and feeling fine at Keeler Estate Vineyard, you and your pooch won’t need to travel far to put your feet up.
-Roundhouse on the Hill, also located in the charming rural town of Amity, offers a unique and secluded stay overlooking the valley below.
+After a day of drinking wine and feeling fine, put your paws up.
+Roundhouse on the Hill, located in the charming rural town of Amity, offers a unique and secluded stay overlooking the valley below.
 Dogs of any size are welcome for no additional fee.

 Chow Down and Lounge in Luxury